 Wait.
 Maybe I should back up and explain what I mean by "invasives" and why we would label some plants "thugs," as if they're getting all tatted up (not that tattoos are naturally a sign of thug life) and hiding unregistered firearms under their mattresses (if you're doing this, I have no defense for you).
 There is literally a whole class of plants that don't play by the rules at all.
 They don't take turns, they don't share space, and they hoard all the food, light, air, and water for themselves.
 On top of that, they spread through any means necessary, proliferating more like a virus or a parasite than a plant.

 I know this is going to sound bad in a really un-PC way, but this invasion thing happens most often with exotic ornamental plants that aren't from here.
-Because they've been uprooted and set down in a foreign environment, they are no longer subject to their natural predators or other growth-stabilizing factors, such as climate.
+But plants are not people, people, so please don't be offended, as I don't believe this applies to people AT ALL.
+Now on to the plant problem.
+Because these exotics have been uprooted and set down in a foreign environment, they are no longer subject to their natural predators or other growth-stabilizing factors, such as climate.
 And they go insane, crowding out native plants, taking over whole forests, and becoming a general nuisance.

 Yes, even the pretty ones.